 Rebecca Baudoin, MD, Western OB/GYN, A Division of Ridgeview Clinics, sees female patients in their teens and continuing through their lifespan for a variety of women’s health concerns.
 Her patients often ask, ‘When should I bring my teenage daughter for her first visit?

 “I wasn’t terribly worried about COVID-19 until Governor Walz issued the stay-at-home order at the end of March,” said Sarah Cowell from Arlington, Minn., who was nearly 8 months pregnant with her fourth child at the time.
 “I quickly became concerned and had a long list of questions for my provider.”
+Sarah has delivered all four of her children at Ridgeview Medical Center in Waconia and all with a provider from Western OB/GYN,

 Heidi Edsill, MD, has joined Western OB/GYN, A Division of Ridgeview Clinics and sees patients at its Waconia, Chaska and Arlington clinic locations.
 The addition of Dr. Edsill grows the long-established practice to 12 providers, caring for women’s health at all stages of life.